ikechuwkwu11/telegram-bot/README.md

-Telegram Webhook Bot with Flask
+# 🤖 Telegram Webhook Bot with Flask

-This is a simple Telegram bot implemented using Python, Flask, and python-telegram-bot.
-It supports basic commands and text message replies, and it uses a webhook to receive updates from Telegram.
+A simple Telegram bot built with Python, Flask, and python-telegram-bot, using a webhook to receive real-time updates from Telegram.
+This project demonstrates basic bot interactions and provides a solid foundation for building more advanced bot features.

-Features
+## 🚀 Features

-Flask-based webhook integration
+- Flask-based webhook integration with Telegram
-/start command to greet users
+- /start command to greet users
-Echo handler that replies with the same text message Easily customizable and extendable
+- Echo handler that replies with the same text sent by the user
+- Lightweight, modular, and easy to extend

-Requirements
+## 🧰 Requirements

-Python 3.7+
+- Python 3.7+
-Telegram Bot Token (from @BotFather)
+- Telegram Bot Token (via @BotFather)
-A public HTTPS endpoint (e.g., via ngrok or deployed on a cloud platform)
+- A public HTTPS endpoint for webhook delivery
+- Example: ngrok for local development
+- Or deploy to a cloud platform (e.g., Render, Heroku, Railway)

+## 🛠 Tech Stack
+- Component	Technology
+- Language	Python
+- Framework	Flask
+- Telegram API	python-telegram-bot (v13.x)
+- Hosting	Local w/ Ngrok or any HTTPS cloud platform

+## 💡 Customization Tips
+- Add more commands using @dp.message_handler(commands=["your_command"])
+- Use Flask routes for health checks or admin actions
+- Integrate with databases (e.g., SQLite, PostgreSQL) for persistent bot memory

+## 🧪 Example Usage
+- User: /start
+- Bot: Hi!
+I am your friendly Telegram bot.
+- User: Hello bot!
+- Bot: Hello bot!